Citizenship By Investment Programs Offer Global Independence

 The power and freedom that a second passport can offer

 In recent years, there has been a significant increase in the number of families from across the world investing in foreign citizenship.
 Politics, economic stability, crime and market conditions are generally the primary drivers for investors looking for the security and peace of mind of a second citizenship.

 Families are looking for security and education opportunities for their children.

 They want them to have the freedom to explore the world on the own terms.

 For business men and women alike, a second passport also offers the added benefit of global travel freedom and access.

 Malta's Individual Investor Program (MIIP) for citizenship was launched in 2012 and is one of the world's most exclusive and successful citizenship programs.
-Capped at 1800 investors, the program is likely to close early 2017.
-The program offers investors and their families citizenship in Malta in just over 1 year.
+The program offers investors and their families access to citizenship in Malta in just over 1 year.
 There are no requirements to live in Malta or learn a language and the process is relatively straight forward.